Weiqian-Ni-29/my-nft-marketplace/README.md

 # nft-marketplace
-The front-end is built by react and back-end with solidity.
 To run the project please ensure you have Ganache and Truffle installed, apart from that please also make sure you have Metamask plugin installed in your browser. <br>
 This project builds a marketplace where the user is able to mint nfts to their collections.
 The interface looks like this: